 How a simple change can make such a difference.

 I started this blog so many years ago, and over the years it was a lovely way of keeping a diary.
-Then, I was playing around with the settings, and lost all the entries visible once the blog went live.
+Then one day, I was playing around with the settings, and lost all the entries visible once the blog went live.
 Luckily well for me at least they were still loaded up on the background, but I couldn't access them from the public view.

 So I tried so many things until today, and something clicked in when I was looking at my settings and realised that I'd done a custom redirect.
 A simple change and a click of a button and my blog was back.